Marcus Keyes

-Willis Marcus Keyes (born October 20, 1973) is a former American football offensive lineman who played eight seasons in the Arena Football League (AFL) with the Florida Bobcats, Carolina Cobras and Georgia Force.
-He was drafted by the Chicago Bears in the seventh round of the 1996 NFL Draft.
-He played college football at the University of North Alabama and attendede Taylorsville High School in Taylorsville, Mississippi.
+Willis Marcus Keyes (born October 20, 1973) is an American former professional football offensive lineman who played eight seasons in the Arena Football League (AFL) with the Florida Bobcats, Carolina Cobras and Georgia Force.
+He was selected by the Chicago Bears in the seventh round of the 1996 NFL draft.
+He played college football at the University of North Alabama.

+Early life

+Keyes attended Taylorsville High School in Taylorsville, Mississippi.

 College career

 Keyes played college football for the North Alabama Lions.
 He won three NCAA Division II National Championships during his college career.
 He also participated in the Senior Bowl and the Blue/Grey game.

 Professional career

-Chicago Bears

-Keyes was selected by the Chicago Bears with the 233rd pick in the 1996 NFL Draft.
+Keyes was selected by the Chicago Bears with the 233rd pick in the 1996 NFL draft.
 He was a member of the Bears from 1996 to 1997, appearing in two games during the 1996 season.

-Florida Bobcats

-Keyes signed with the Florida Bobcats on March 9, 2001.
+Keyes signed with the Florida Bobcats of the Arena Football League (AFL) on March 9, 2001.